Tutorial: Create a module with a config plugin

 npx create-expo-module expo-native-configuration

-We will use the name expo-native-configuration/ExpoNativeConfiguration for the project.
-You can name it whatever you like.
+This guide uses the name expo-native-configuration/ExpoNativeConfiguration for the project.
+However, you can choose any name you prefer.

-In our example, we won't need the view module included by create-expo-module.
-Let's clean up the default module a little bit with the following command:
+In this example, you don't need the view module included by create-expo-module.
+Clean up the default module with the following command:

 Terminal